-COVID-19 - Advice for re-opening businesses
+COVID-19 - Advice on national restrictions for businesses

 - Businesses need to be COVID-19 Secure to ensure that their businesses protect employees and customers against COVID-19.